FDA Defense Lawyer

 Avoiding Civil and Criminal Charges During FDA Fraud Investigations

-If your practice or business is being targeted in an FDA investigation, the key to avoiding civil and criminal charges is to promptly engage experienced defense counsel.
+If your practice or business is being targeted in an FDA criminal investigation or civil investigation, the key to avoiding civil and criminal charges is to promptly engage experienced defense counsel.
 Our FDA lawyers represent pharmacies, physician groups, pharmaceutical and medical device manufacturers, and other healthcare clients nationwide.
 When you engage Oberheiden, P.C. to represent you, our attorneys will:

 - Advise you and your key personnel regarding how to respond to the FDA’s requests for records and information (click here to learn about critical mistakes you need to avoid);